jl3419-ljy/FPGA-Consultancy/Super_Resolution_Hardware_IPs/README.md

 <font size = 4>

 Given the result of profiling, convolutional layers of ESPCN take the most of time.
-Therefore, I use Vivado 2022.2 to re-design the convolutional layer of ESPCN on hardware to accelerate the application.
+Therefore, Vivado 2022.2 is used to re-design the convolutional layer of ESPCN on hardware to accelerate the application.

 </font>